Topical Treatments for Chronic Hives

 Skin creams that contain steroids are called topical steroids or topical corticosteroids.
 They work by constricting blood vessels in your skin.
 This reduces inflammation and reduces rashes, itchiness, and swelling.4

 Topical steroids can be prescribed by your doctor or purchased over the counter (OTC).
 They are divided into 7 classes based on their strength.
-Class 1 contains the strongest steroids, and Class 7 contains the weakest steroids.5
+Class 1 contains the strongest steroids, and Class 7 contains the weakest steroids.
+An example of Class 7 would be the OTC versions of hydrocortisone 1 percent.5

 Talk to your doctor before using topical steroids.
 They may first try to use other treatment methods, such as antihistamines.
-If you decide to try topical steroids, your doctor can suggest the right strength for you.
-For example, they may suggest OTC versions of 1 percent hydrocortisone.6,7
+If you decide to try topical steroids, your doctor can suggest the right strength for you and advise you on the duration of treatment.
+Follow this direction closely to avoid side effects.6,7

 Stronger topical steroids have a higher risk of side effects.
 Common side effects of topical steroids include:1